Skip to content

 Iceland Gunnehvar

-Walking through the wooden walkways with railings, we were enveloped with smoke at times making it hard to see the volcanic landscape from the viewing areas.
+Walking through the wooden walkways with railings, smoke enveloped us at times making it hard to see the volcanic landscape from the viewing areas.
 Once again, we had the place to ourselves.

 Iceland Gunnehvar Smoke

-In one of the strangest places to ever build a house, remnants of a house’s foundation could still be found.
+In one of the strangest places to ever build a house, we found remnants of a house’s foundation.

 Gunnehvar house foundation